-A Participating Contractor may be declared inactive if they have not had an approved project in the program over a 24-month period of time.
-They will be removed from the NYS Clean Heat Resources webpage66, will no longer receive email notifications, and will not be eligible for incentives.
+A Participating Contractor may be declared inactive if they have not had an approved project in the program over a 6-month period of time.
+Contractor performance will be evaluated every 6 months.
+Contractors not on pace to meet minimum production requirements will be required to submit a work plan for meeting Programmatic production requirements.
+A Participating Contractor that fails to meet the production requirement 6 months after the execution of this Agreement and fails to provide a sufficient work plan will be placed in an inactive status.
+Inactive contractors will be removed from the Participating Contractor Find-a-Contractor Tool, will no longer receive email notifications, and will not be eligible for incentives or financing options.
 Should they wish to participate in the future, they may reapply under the rules in place at that time.